COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 Advance decisions to refuse treatment and advance planning

-There is a great deal of concern at the moment that some people - especially people with complex health issues - are being pressured into agreeing to DNACPRs, or that GPs and health professionals may be issuing blanket decision across groups of people.
-This is never acceptable, and care staff have an important role to play in making sure this is not happening to the people they support.
+There has been a great deal of concern during the pandemic that some people - especially people with complex health issues - have been pressured into agreeing to DNACPRs, or that GPs and health professionals may have issued blanket decision across groups of people.

 Advance planning and decision making are important tools to make sure people remain in control of their health choices and rights.
 An advance decision to refuse treatment (ADRT) can be made by anyone with the mental capacity to make their wishes clear, and the person’s wishes must be respected.
 This may include a decision by the individual to refuse certain types of treatment.
 This is just as much the case for people with a learning disability as anyone else.